 Ways To Use Hemp Milk

 Just like other keto milks, you can use hemp milk in so many ways!

-- Cereal – Pour hemp milk over keto granola, pancake cereal, or pre-made keto cereal for a satisfying breakfast.
+- Cereal – Pour hemp milk over keto granola, homemade keto cereal, or pre-made keto cereal for a satisfying breakfast.

 - Smoothies – Use homemade hemp milk as the dairy swap in a strawberry avocado smoothie or green smoothie bowl.